schwp/yolo-model/README.md

 ## Inference

 This project implements object detection using YOLOv4 with the COCO dataset.
-The inference system can detect and classify 80 different object classes in static images.
+The inference system can detect and classify 80 different object classes in static images, or live using your computer webcam.

 ### Features